rddefauw/kubeflow-manifests/website/content/en/docs/deployment/upgrade.md

 cp ../../rds-s3/terraform/sample.auto.tfvars .
 ```

-Edit the `sample.auto.tfvars` file and set the name of the backup EKS cluster in the `cluster_name` variable.
+Edit the `sample.auto.tfvars` file and make these changes:

+* Set the name of the backup EKS cluster in the `cluster_name` variable.
+* If you want to use a different version of EKS, set the `eks_version` variable.

 The other variables can stay the same.

 Now deploy the backup cluster.